wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <pre>C0 (net13 0) capacitor c=CAP
 </pre>

-<h3>Verifying combinational logic functionality using parameter set TODO</h3>
+<h3>Verifying combinational logic functionality using parameter set</h3>
-Pulse wave has its minimal and maximal value within one period.
-Define it within the parameter set by enumerating all possibilities.
-If minimal value = maximal value, then there is no change.
+For a $n$ input combinational logic, there is a possible $2^n$ input combinations.
+Also consider when we do the worst case delay analysis, we need to find the condition when only one single input's voltage value changed.
+Thus, we need to explore a new syntax in SPECTRE, name paramet to enumerate all possible initial and terminal value combinations.
+If initial value is identical to terminal value, then there is no change.
+It gives us the tool to do the worst-case delay analysis.
+Also, by changing the period of the individual input ports' pulse wave, we can examine the functionality of the combinational logic with full coverage.
+Below is the example file avaliable in [SPECTRE circuit script for lab 4](/file/Teaching_Clemson/459_lab4.scs)

 <pre>
 v1 (in0 0) vsource dc=vs type=pulse val0=init_a val1=term_a period=10u rise=5p fall=5p width=5u
 init_val  paramset{